 Faculty Academy Proposals

-If you would like to propose a course for late May/early June Faculty Academy, please upload a brief (one page) precis using the form below by Friday, April 4, 2025.
-If you have any questions about the process, please email sal2.fas@yale.edu.
+The deadline to propose a course for the 2025 Faculty Academy has passed.
+If you have any questions about the process, email sal2.fas@yale.edu